Friends of Music at CtK

 as you wait to be born.

 "Advent Song."
 Words by Christine McIntosh, © 2005.
 Music by John McIntosh, © 2005.
-Chamber Choir: Judy Chirino, Michele Currenti, Charles Calotta, and Jesse Neace.
+Chamber Choir: Judy Chirino Yannini, Michele Currenti, Charles Calotta, and Jesse Neace.
 Used with permission.

 0 Comments